kyranops/MSWatcher2/readme.md

 ## Fully Self-contained
 All libraries and modules used by MSWatcher2 are fully packaged with the executable.
 - There is no need to install C++, python, interception or any other programs
-- This means that it can be deployed to new environments (e.g. a new VM) without having to install multiple dependant software.
+- This means that it can be deployed to new environments (e.g. a new VM) without having to install multiple prerequisite software.
 - Everything that is needed will be included in the [dist](https://github.com/kyranops/MSWatcher2/tree/main/dist) folder and can be used plug-and-play style

 *Exception: Tesseract.exe is needed if OCR is turned on.
-Default is Off*
+Default is off*

 ## Low Profile, Low Impact
 A key focus of MSWatcher2 is to minimize interaction with the game.
 This prevents any conflicts with other programs that may be running